Financial Aid

 University Loan, funded by The Regents of the University of California, provides long-term loans to undergraduates who are full-time students who demonstrate financial need.
 The maximum amount for an academic year is typically $1,000.
 Interest of five percent a year begins six months after the student ceases to be enrolled at least half time, and repayment must be completed within ten years.
 Two cosigners are required.

-DREAM Loan, funded by The Regents of the University of California and the State of California, provides long-term subsidized loans to DREAMER students who demonstrate financial aid eligibility.
+DREAM Loan, funded by The Regents of the University of California and the State of California, provides long-term subsidized loans to CADAA (California DREAM Act Application) applicants who demonstrate financial aid eligibility.
 The maximum amount for an academic year is $4,000.
 The interest rate matches the subsidized Direct Loan rate for that same academic year (Interest rates are available at the Federal Student Aid website).
 Interest begins six months after the student ceases to be enrolled at least half time, and repayment must be completed within ten years.

-Subsidized William D. Ford Federal Direct Loan, processed through the U.S. Department of Education and UCI, is available to undergraduates who are U.S. citizens or eligible noncitizens, and who demonstrate financial need.
+Subsidized Federal Direct Loans, processed through the U.S. Department of Education and UCI, are available to undergraduates who are U.S. citizens or eligible noncitizens, and who demonstrate financial need.
+Interest on the loan does not accrue until after the student graduates or leaves school.
+Fixed rates are based on first disbursement.
 During an academic year, the maximum a student may borrow is $3,500, freshmen; $4,500, sophomores; $5,500, juniors and seniors.
-A loan fee will be deducted from the amount of the loan prior to issuing the check.
+A loan fee will be deducted from the amount of the loan prior to its disbursement.
+Repayment starts after the student graduates, leaves school, or drops below half-time enrollment.
+Full repayment: Up to 10 years.

 Interest rate: Visit the Federal Student Aid website for current as well as historic loan rates and fees.

-Unsubsidized Federal Direct Loans have the same terms and conditions as the Federal Direct Loan, including the aggregate loan limits, interest rate and repayment.
+Unsubsidized Federal Direct Loans are available regardless of financial need.
+Interest will begin to accrue upon receipt of loan funds.
+The student may make repayments while enrolled in school, but if the student chooses not to pay the interest while in school, the interest will accumulate and will be added to the principal amount of the loan.
 During an academic year the maximum a dependent student may borrow is $5,500, freshmen; $6,500, sophomores; $7,500, juniors and seniors.
 Independent students may borrow an annual maximum of: $9,500, freshmen; $10,500, sophomores; $12,500, juniors and seniors; $20,500, graduate/professional; and $32,000, medical students.
-These maximum amounts include any amount borrowed under the Subsidized William D. Ford Federal Direct Loan program.
-However, the loan is not based on need.
+These maximum amounts include any amount borrowed under the Subsidized Federal Direct Loan program.
 Students may borrow an amount equal to the cost of attendance, less any estimated financial assistance up to the annual loan limits in effect at the time the loan is disbursed.
-Students must first apply for the Federal Direct Loan prior to consideration for the Unsubsidized Federal Direct Loan.
-There is no interest subsidy for this loan; students pay the interest charged while enrolled at UCI.
+Students must first apply for the Subsidized Federal Direct Loan prior to consideration for the Unsubsidized Federal Direct Loan.
 Students may receive both subsidized and unsubsidized Federal Direct Loans, but the total may not exceed the loan limits.
-Borrowers with both types of loans may have a single repayment schedule.
+Full repayment: Up to 10 years.

 Interest rate: Visit the Federal Student Aid website for current as well as historic loan rates and fees.